LOGISTICS

 Please take a moment to put the following events into your calendar:

-◇ Email your flight info to the Event Manager
+◇ Add your flight details to the arrivals/departure sheet

 ◇ Mandatory prep meeting at 9:15am